Skip to Content

 Sesame ball (Jian dui / 麻团 /煎堆 / 芝麻球) is a well-known fried Chinese pastry made from glutinous rice flour.
 This delectable dessert is coated with sesame seeds on the outside which are crisp and chewy.
 It encases a sweetened filling consisting of red bean paste, peanut paste, or lotus paste.

-• The first step is to make a syrup by dissolving the sugar in water.
-You can bring the water and sugar to a boil in a small pot, but adding the hot water from my thermos to dissolve the water is easier.
-I use castor sugar, so it is pretty easy to dissolve completely with just a few stirs.
+• The first step in making the Jian Dui dough is to prepare the syrup by dissolving the sugar in boiling water in a small pot.
+I add the hot water from my thermos to the sugar, and it works well as the castor sugar dissolves completely with just a few stirs.

-• You might notice some recipes adding the raw sugar and water directly into the glutinous rice flour to form the dough.
-I believe it works, although I choose to make the syrup first, which is the method that works fine.
+• You might notice some recipes that add raw sugar and water directly into the glutinous rice flour to form the dough.
+I believe it works, although I choose to make the syrup first, which is the method that I am familiar with.

 • Measure the glutinous rice flour as indicated in the recipe, then add the warm syrup and knead it to become a dough.